 Plastic or Recycled Edgings

-Like metal edgings, those made of plastic or recycled materials also are easy to manipulate and usually come in 4-inch-deep strips.
-If you prefer a color, like black, over metal, this might be the way to go.
-Plastic and recycled edgings are usually one of the least expensive edging options —another option you might find appealing.
+Like metal edgings, those made of plastic or recycled materials also are easy to manipulate.
+They usually come in four-inch-deep strips.
+For those who prefer color to metal, this might be the way to go.
+Plastic and recycled edgings are also usually one of the least expensive edging options, which might make this option even more appealing.